-Some well-traveled people might think that there is nothing left in the world that can surprise them.
-This list proves that there are still enough museums left, which will astonish or #amaze us in such a way we never thought a museum could:
+Some well-traveled people might think that there is nothing left in the world that can #surprise them.
+This list proves that there are still some museums left, that will astonish or amaze in a way never thought possible:

-Bata Shoe Museum (Toronto, Canada) - 13 thousand pieces, explaining the #evolution of shoes to today.
+Bata Shoe Museum (Toronto, Canada) - 13 thousand pieces, explaining the #evolution of shoes to date.

 El Museo de Las Momias (Guanajuato, #Mexico) - mummies, mummies everywhere!
 Mostly standing upright!
 One has to be comfortable around mummies to properly enjoy the visit.

-Sewing Machine Museum (London, England) - dedicated to sewing machines (yes, you guessed correctly!) this museum can explain and show you everything you ever wanted to know about these useful machines.
+Sewing Machine Museum (#London, England) - dedicated to sewing machines (you guessed correctly!) this museum can explain and show you everything you ever wanted to know about these useful machines.

-Next time you are in an 'I have seen everything type of mood', why don't you visit one of these museums, and prepare to be surprised while you actually learn something new.
+Next time you are in an 'I have seen everything type of mood', why don't you visit one of these museums, and prepare to be surprised while learning something new.